silvacms/documentation/source/contentlayout/index.rst

       """
       silvaconf.only_for(IPage)

-We register its CSS resource it will use:
+We register the CSS resource it will use:

 .. py:class:: IAdvancedResources(IDefaultBrowserLayer)